Contact

 Animal pressure

 In this environment, at an altitude of 1300 meters in the Pyrenees, in the hamlet of Bajande, Wilfried Garcia has planted two hectares of vines with a wide variety of grape varieties to test their adaptation.
 This year, his first wines proved to be very fresh: "Wines at 11 degrees that seem 14 because of their ripeness", but most of the production was swallowed up by frost, which is likely to strike over a longer period at higher altitudes.
-All the more problematic as unstable temperatures lead to unexpected bud break, as is the case throughout the vineyard.
+All the more problematic as unstable temperatures lead to unexpected bud break, as is the case everywhere in the vineyard.

 "We underestimate the investment required in the high mountains," realized the winemaker.
 The risk is greater, given the more violent phenomena, whether hail or thunderstorms.
 Another heavy pressure on this unspoilt wilderness is the fact that hares, deer, badgers and birds flock to this isolated patch of fruit.
 "With fences and nets at extra cost, the plots become bunkers."